jdautomate/interview-web-app/README.md

 * terminal

-Visibility into the cluster can be done with kubectl only, but a tool like [k9s](https://k9scli.io/topics/install/) is very nice
+Visibility into the cluster can be done with kubectl only, but a tool like [k9s](https://k9scli.io/topics/install/) is very nice to have

 ```
 cd /tmp/; git clone https://github.com/jdautomate/interview-web-app.git